 CarlosAlberto GH is an artist from Guadalajara, Mexico who was introduced to street art by his sister, Adry del Rocío, with whom he frequently collaborates.
 They have participated in international street painting and mural expositions all over the world including in the United States, Cuba, Sweden, Spain, the Netherlands, Germany, Russia and at home in Mexico.
 Carlos is a former archaeological restorer on the Mayan peninsula.

-Francesca Arsì, painter, musician, street artist, lives and works in Assisi, Italy.
+Francesca Arsì, painter, musician, street artist, lives and works in Florence, Italy.
 Born in Genova in 1984, she is qualified in restoration and wall-painting in 2005.
 She worked as restorer of frescos, stucchi and wall decorations, in various churches in the Liguria region and for private clients.
-She has a Batchelor’s degree in painting at the Academy of Genova in 2009 and graduated in superior studies in painting at the Academy of Torino in 2012.
-She has participated at numerous art-shows, both group and single in the genovese and torinese scene.
-Her work selected for Athens Art 2010 and she has had shows in the gallery Marena Project, Torino and at “The Others” (Torino 2013).
-Francesca performs musical decomposition along with Hairi Vogel.
-(2013 -) Active as a street-artist since early 2014, she introduced a new spirit to the well known ‘Madonnara’ discipline in Florence, Assisi, Siena and all over the south of Italy and was invited to participate at street-art festivals in Toulon, Almere and Scheveningen.
+Bachelor’s degree in painting at the Academy of Genova in 2009.
+Graduated in superior studies in painting at the Academy of Torino in 2012.
+Participation at numerous art-shows, both group and single in the genovese and torinese scene.
+Work selected for Athens Art 2010.
+Shows in the gallery Marena Project, Torino and at “The Others” (Torino 2013) Performs musical decomposition along with Hairi Vogel.
+(2013 -) Active as street-artist since early 2014, she introduced a new spirit to the well known ‘Madonnara’ discipline in Florence, Assisi, Siena and all over the south of Italy and was invited to participate at street-art festivals in Toulon, Almere, Nocera, Jerusalem, Scheveningen, Krefeld, mannheim, blumberg, kiln, Baltimore and Sarasota.
 At the yearly ‘Antichissima Fiera delle Grazie’ in Curtatone , Italy, (the world’s biggest reunion of traditional ‘Madonnari’) her work was awarded by the Rotary Club.

 Born in Africa and growing up in France, Beatrice Flaig was exposed to diverse cultures and a multitude of artistic venues.
 Her childhood was a creative playground and her enjoyment and curiosity for the arts became part of her daily life.
 She teaches Secondary science and infuses art in every spectrum of her profession .
 She believes art belongs in every classroom.
 In fact she loves teaching art as much as science .
 With no formal training Beatrice finds street painting tremendously rewarding for the pure fact that it instills a great sense of accomplishment and is a means to imagine, create and communicate every time a piece of artwork emerges on the pavement.
 Her students also enjoy viewing pictures of every event attended and some of them partake in street painting as well.